Skip to main content

 Contractor working on a residential roof.

-The key difference between construction job costing and budgeting lies in timing and purpose.
+Budgeting estimates future costs; job costing tracks actual spending as it happens.
+Projul handles both in one platform, helping contractors save 2+ hours daily on financial tracking and reporting.
 Budgeting happens before work starts and estimates future expenses.
 Construction job costing tracks actual expenses as they occur during the project.

 A project budget represents your best guess of what a job will cost based on plans, specifications, and historical data.
 You estimate labor hours, material quantities, and equipment needs.
 The budget becomes your financial roadmap for the project.